 Another issue in folk dancing is styling, or how authentic you want to be in sticking to the original choreography of the dances.
 Some dancers are purists while others add personal interpretations to folk dances.
 Our group welcomes both types of dancers.
 Click here to see a video about styling.

 Our friendly group usually teaches the same dances for the first four Fridays of each month.
-The best night to try folk dancing, if you are new to it, is the first Friday of the month.
+Since Covid hit there has been some variation, so check News and Messages or This Month to confirm.
+Ordinarily, the best night to start if you are new to it, is the first Friday of the month.
 That way you will get three more opportunities that month to learn the dance.
-Arriving on other Fridays (except on a fifth Friday) will also work.
-There is no need to commit to a series of lessons.
-Just show up in casual clothes and comfortable shoes.
-No partner is needed and your second visit is free.
-If a month has a fifth Friday, there will be a folk dance party and no teaching, so this would not be a good night to come if you want folk dance lessons.
 See our “Directions & More” page to find how to get to us.

 All ages are welcome.
 Most of our members are in their 40s, 50s and 60s, although we have some younger and older ones too.
 We have dancers of all skill levels, so whether you are a new dancer or experienced, you would be most welcome.